United Right (Poland): Ideology and factions

 United Right is generally a right-wing coalition, with centre-right elements (like Renewal of the Republic of Poland and formerly Piast Faction and Agreement parties); it formerly also had far-right factions (focused around Sovereign Poland or politicians as Beata Szydło or Antoni Macierewicz).
 United Right has been described as dominated by right-wing Law and Justice, which was flanked by two minor parties that acted as factions in the coalition - "the centre-right Agreement and the far-right United Poland".
 Order of the Centre Agreement is the unofficial name of the most influential, although not the most numerous faction of PiS.
 Its leader is Jarosław Kaczyński, main members are Joachim Brudziński, Adam Lipiński and Mariusz Błaszczak.
 It is economically left-wing.
+In 2025, Afroditi Douitsi of the Aristotle University of Thessaloniki wrote that United Right consists of "of parties belonging mainly to the left-wing spectrum".

 After the 2019 Polish parliamentary election, the party's factions would gradually fade away in favour of complete dominance of Law and Justice.
+In 2021, political scientists Michał Zabdyr-Jamróz, Olga Löblová, Alexandru D. Moise, and Iwona Kowalska-Bobko described United Poland and Agreement as "essentially satellite parties of PiS with minimal own party structures (for instance, even their websites are out-of-date)."
 By 2022, Norwegian political scientist Henrik Øverli wrote that "it is widely known that PiS is dominating the alliance through their popularity."
 There was a fallout between Law and Justice and its minor partners starting from 2017, which led to some parties leaving the coalition.

 After the 2019 election, the remaining parties largely disbanded due to inactivity and political irrelevance, and merged into Law and Justice.
 Political scientist Carolin Heilig wrote that by 2023, the United Right "was indeed united".
 In 2024, United Poland, considered far-right faction, merged with Law and Justice.
 Political commentators argued that by that time, United Poland had become completely irrelevant; Polityka described it as a "collapsed entity" that no longer played any role in the United Right.
 It was also noted that after the defeat in the 2023 election, Sovereign Right was also growing increasingly moderate, alinging closer to the centre-right.
 By the end of 2024, United Right only consisted of two parties alongside numerous independents, and came to be also described as centre-right.

 In regards to ideology, United Right was variously described as "Catholic, conservative, and nationalist", "Christian-democratic, national conservative and statist", "Christian-Democratic, social-conservative, patriotic or national-conservative", as well as representing an eclectic ideology based on "Christian-Democratic, national-Catholic, patriotic, conservative and socialist beliefs".
 It is also described as Eurosceptic, and its electorate is "the most socially conservative, static and eurosceptic among all the parties [of Poland]".
 It is also considered solidarist, fiscally statist, and paternalistic conservative.